Building a REST API

 You should now see this:

-{ "ID": "zr6RmZc4", "URL": "https://encore.dev" }
+{ "id": "zr6RmZc4", "url": "https://encore.dev" }

-And there you have it!
+It works!
 That's how you build REST APIs and use PostgreSQL databases in Encore.

 4. Add a test